uebvhir/Pathway_Analysis-Guidelines/README.md

 There is a huge variety of methods and tools for doing pathway analysis.
 [Khatri (2012)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002375) is still a good reference to provide a good comparative overview.
 We refer the reader to this and similar papers and go straight to the list of recommended tools.

-# Some approaches for pathway analysis
+# Approaches to pathway analysis

 Because we do not aim so much at being comprehensive as at being useful we begin considering three possible approaches that can be undertaken by a researcher when she is faced with the mission of *"doing a pathway analysis of my gene list"*